 Neil is also an active chamber musician who helped create The Lyric Ensemble, with whom he most recently performed Mozart’s Horn Quintet.
 He has also enjoys collaborating onstage with his wife, mezzo-soprano soloist Susan Platts and has done so at DePaul University, the Société d’art vocal de Montréal, St. John’s Smith Square in London, as well as live on BBC Radio 3.

-Sir Andrew Davis appointed Mr. Kimel as second horn of the Lyric Opera Orchestra of Chicago in 2008.
-When Neil leaves the opera pit, he is the principal horn of the Chicago Philharmonic with whom he has appeared as soloist, a member of Tower Brass of Chicago, as well as a chamber music coach at Northwestern University and Adjunct Professor of Horn at DePaul University.
-Privately and in masterclasses around the country, Mr. Kimel coaches musicians of all instruments in audition preparation and mental techniques that lead players to a more consistent performance.
+When Neil leaves the opera pit, he is a member of Tower Brass of Chicago, a chamber music coach at Northwestern University, on the adjunct horn faculty at DePaul University, and Principal Horn of the Chicago Philharmonic, with whom he has appeared as a soloist.
+Privately and in masterclasses around North America, he coaches musicians of all instruments in audition preparation and practice techniques that lead players to a more consistent performance.